Hello, World!

 Note that

-is not required for working with Rust and WebAssembly, it is just the bundler and development server we've chosen for convenience here.
+webpackis not required for working with Rust and WebAssembly, it is just the bundler and development server we've chosen for convenience here.
 Parcel and Rollup should also support importing WebAssembly as ECMAScript modules.
 You can also use Rust and WebAssembly without a bundler if you prefer!

-package from npm, we want to use our local
+Rather than use the hello-wasm-pack package from npm, we want to use our local

-package instead.
+wasm-game-of-life package instead.
 This will allow us to incrementally develop

 our Game of Life program.

-and edit the "dependencies"
+Open up wasm-game-of-life/www/package.json and edit the "dependencies" to

-include a "wasm-game-of-life": "file:../pkg"
+include a "wasm-game-of-life": "file:../pkg" entry:

 {